 The EC Pohl & Co group of companies have indicated that they intend to retain at least a 51% interest in the Company at all times thereby ensuring a long-term association with the group.

 Creating Shareholder wealth through strategic investments in listed international companies.

-Global Masters' primary investment is in the New York Stock Exchange listed investment company, Berkshire Hathaway Inc. which is managed by the legendary Warren Buffett and domiciled in Omaha, Nebraska ( USA).
+Global Masters' primary investment is in the New York Stock Exchange listed investment company, Berkshire Hathaway Inc. which is managed by the legendary Warren Buffett and domiciled in Omaha, Nebraska (USA).
 Berkshire Hathaway's investment approach has traditionally followed the strict discipline of investing only in businesses with superior economic characteristics that are controlled by successful and skilled managers.
 Their investments comprise a diverse range of activities with the principal business being insurance, mainly through GEICO (motor) and General Re.
-Berkshire Hathaway also has substantial equity holdings in other large international companies such as Coca Cola, Gillette and the American Express Company.
+Berkshire Hathaway also has substantial equity holdings in other large international companies such as Apple, Coca Cola, Kraft Heinz and the American Express Company.

 THE BENEFITS FOR INVESTORS IN THE COMPANY INCLUDE:

 - Reduced share investment risk through a diversified investment portfolio;

 - Convenient and simple administration of your investment as your single holding in GFL gives you access to a multitude of stocks;

 - No entry or exit fee charged by the Company; and

 - Easy access to information via the Company registered office or web site or the Australian Securities Exchange.

 THE INVESTMENT OBJECTIVES OF GLOBAL MASTERS ARE TO: